BaseMax/TodoAppMithrilJS/README.md

 - **Arthur**: showed me what was my mistake at `ContainerComponent`
 - **Patrik**: help and guide
 - **Oscar**: teached me more deeply about MIthrilJS
+- **Erfan**: UI/Logo licensed under him and not allowed for public using

 And again thanks from Mithril team members.